interlock-studios/creva-backend/docs/operations/EDGE_SECURITY_SETUP.md

 This guide explains how to implement comprehensive cybersecurity checks at the Google Cloud Load Balancer level **before** requests reach your Cloud Run instances, preventing resource waste and improving security.

+**Current Configuration:** Load balancer routes all traffic to **us-central1** (primary region only).
+Secondary regions are deployed but scaled to zero to minimize costs.

 ## Problem Solved ✅

 **Bot requests to non-existent endpoints** like `/wp-admin`, `/phpmyadmin`, `/admin` were causing: